Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 • Your goal is overall muscle building and health of bones and hair (thanks to biotin).

-• You are already consuming enough protein but "hit a wall" during workouts.
+• You are already consuming enough protein but "hit a wall" during your workout.

 • You participate in high-intensity sports (wrestling, football, CrossFit).

-• You train with a high volume of repetitions and want to eliminate muscle burn.
+• You train with high repetition volume and want to eliminate muscle burn.

-• You want to improve your endurance without adding unnecessary calories.
+• You want to improve your endurance without adding extra calories.

-• Breakfast or Post-Workout: Omelet from 3–4 whole eggs or a dose of egg protein powder.
-This provides the phospholipids and amino acids for structural renewal.
+• Breakfast or Post-Workout: Omelet from 3–4 whole eggs or a scoop of egg protein powder.
+This provides the phospholipids and amino acids for structural repair.

-• Result: Beta-Alanine allows you to "tear" more muscle fibers through heavier work, and egg protein ensures these fibers will recover denser and stronger.
+• Result: Beta-alanine allows you to "tear" more muscle fibers through harder work, and egg protein ensures that these fibers will recover denser and stronger.

 Egg protein is rich in sulfur-containing amino acids (methionine and cysteine), which are vital for joint and immune system health – something beta-alanine cannot provide.
 Therefore, eggs remain the "golden foundation" for any athlete.